How Speech Therapy Supports Recovery from a Brain Injury

 Speech therapy can be a huge part of recovery for a person with a brain injury.
-Since March is Brain Injury Awareness month, we’re taking the opportunity to explore how speech therapy aids in recovery.
 The brain is an extremely complex organ with many parts.
 Each part is responsible for certain functions, such as walking, talking, and eating.
 The brain also coordinates our heart rate, circulates our blood, and regulates our breathing.
 I think of each person’s brain as an incredible snowflake.
 It’s unique in its own way and constantly evolving depending on its environment.

 Unfortunately, at least 3.6 million people in the United States experience a brain injury each year, according to the Brain Injury Association of America.
 And depending on where in the brain the injury takes place, speech and other aspects of communication may be impaired.
 For instance, a person’s speech may become slurred, or they may have difficulty finding the right words to say.
 No two brain injuries are alike, and recovery varies greatly depending on the person’s personality, their preinjury skills, and the severity of the brain injury itself.
 But a speech-language pathologist can play an instrumental role in helping a person regain their ability to communicate.